hasanharman/DC-Motor-Speed-Controller-Project/README.md

 # DC-Motor-Speed-Controller-Project
 This project was conducted within IZTECH EE316 course.

+The aim this project is driving DC motor between 1200-3000 RPM and monitoring the RPM at the same time, with using only electronic components.

-Final project report contains detailed information about the project and schemetics.
+Final project report contains detailed information about the projecr, schemetics and component list.
 If you have problems/suggestions you can ask/conribute us.

 Enjoy :)